apache/yunikorn-site/docs/user_guide/queue_config.md

 Since the queue structure is fully hierarchical queues at different points in the hierarchy may have the same name.
 As an example: the queue structure `root.testqueue` and `root.parent.testqueue` is a valid structure.
 A queue cannot contain a dot "." character as that character is used to separate the queues in the hierarchy.

+Valid Queue name:

+* must be 64 characters or less,
+* could contain alphanumeric character ([a-z0-9A-Z]), underscores (_), colons (:), hashes (#), slashes (/), ampersands (&), and dashes (-).

-If the name is not unique for the queue in the configuration or contains a dot a parsing error is generated and the configuration is rejected.
+If the name is not unique for the queue in the configuration or contains a dot or do not follow the above rules a parsing error is generated and the configuration is rejected.

 Queues in the structure will automatically get a type assigned.
 The type of the queue is based on the fact that the queue has children or sub queues.